sfu-db/dataprep/docs/source/user_guide/connector/DC_Yelp_tut.rst

 Overview
 ========

-data_connector is a component in the dataprep library that aims to simplify the data access by providing a standard API set.
+Connector is a component in the dataprep library that aims to simplify the data access by providing a standard API set.
 The goal is to help the users skip the complex API configuration.
-In this tutorial, we demonstrate how to use data_connector library with Yelp.
+In this tutorial, we demonstrate how to use connector library with Yelp.

 Preprocessing